YES! U.S. Marines Just got Equipped With ISIS' WORST NIGHTMARE! | John Hawkins' Right Wing News

 As reported by Fox News, this magazine is worth every penny: “The Magpul Industries PMAG GEN 3 is a magazine for rifles that ensures the user stays lethal in a fight.
 More than 20,000 rounds fired?
 No problem.
 Still no magazine stoppages.”

 But that’s not all the magazine can do.
-The polymer casing can withstand extreme temperatures as low as 60 degrees below zero Fahrenheit all the way to as high as 180 degrees.
-Moreover, it worked with all types of ammunition, could easily be reloaded and could also be speedily taken apart and cleaned.
+The polymer casing can withstand extreme temperatures as low as 60 degrees below zero Fahrenheit, all the way to as high as 180 degrees.
+Moreover, it works with all types of ammunition, can be easily reloaded and can also be speedily taken apart and cleaned.

 Even SOFREP, a program that permits special operations insiders to provide their perceptive insight on the latest military news, was impressed: